Have you started to think about finding some RV Christmas Decorations? Because the most beautiful part of the year is just around the corner.

 If you have no empty jars to use, you can also buy candies that come in plastic jars.

 This one will be a little challenging.
-Snow globes are really nice decorations, but you’ll have to find a way to display it without having the risk of it falling down and breaking.
+Snow globes are really nice decorations for the holiday season, but you’ll have to find a way to display it without having the risk of it falling down and breaking.

 Some ideas I have is finding a transparent container to hold it, or keeping it in one of your drawers then display it once you’ve parked the RV.